-Since Fidelity launched the US Retirement savings guidelines, they have had a positive impact on both employees' engagement around retirement planning, and on employers' insights into the impact of plan design and education on retirement preparedness within their employee populations.
-In the US, both employee and employer contribution rates to Fidelity-run DC retirement plans reached an all-time high in 2018, with total average contributions at 13.1% annually°.
-The guidelines have now been extended to the UK, Hong Kong, Germany, Japan and Canada in order to provide a locally relevant and internationally comparable set of guidelines.
+Since Fidelity launched the US Retirement Savings Guidelines, they have had a positive impact on both employees' engagement around retirement planning, and on employers' insights into the impact of plan design and education on retirement preparedness within their employee populations.
+In the US, the total average employee and employer contribution rate to Fidelity-administered DC retirement plans was 13.5% as of 31 March 2020°.
+The guidelines have been extended to the UK, Ireland, Germany, Japan, China, Hong Kong and Canada in order to provide a locally relevant and internationally comparable set of guidelines.